juanonsoftware/juanonsoftware.github.io/_posts/2015-9-10-iOnline-app-requirements.md

 title: iOnline - application requirements
 ---

+I have involved in building a web application that deployed on a could platform using different database system from SQL to NoSQL database system.
+I will share here all steps we did to make it running.

-A web application that manages messages written by any internet user.
+The web application that manages messages written by any internet user.
+Below are the requirements

 **Functional requirements**